ArpitAswal/ChattingApplication/README.md

-WhatsApp Clone is a mobile messaging application that mimics the core functionalities and user interface of the original WhatsApp.
+Chat App is a mobile messaging application that mimics the core functionalities and user interface of the original WhatsApp.
 The app provides a robust platform for secure messaging, group chats, and status updates, along with an OTP-based phone number authentication system.
 While still in development, the app aims to deliver a seamless user experience with essential communication features.

 Features: